ahmedfcih2014/vending-machine-task/README.md

-to run the project
+## to run the project
-1- npm run install
+- npm run install
-2- npx prisma migrate dev --name init
+- npx prisma migrate dev --name init
+- npm run start
+- use the postman collection for testing/using the APIs